 - Add to cart (if applicable).

-There are others, but these are the the major ones.
+There are others, but these are the major micro-conversions.

-Today I’m going to focus on the second one–getting email addresses from site visitors who find you primarily through organic, direct, or referral channels.
+Today I’m going to focus on the second one–getting email addresses from website visitors.
+Primarily, those who find through organic, direct, or referral marketing channels.

-But I’ve historically been quite bad at executing on strategies to convert visitors into email subscribers and then customers.
+But I’ll be honest with you.
+Historically, I’ve been quite bad at executing on strategies to convert visitors into email subscribers and then customers.

-Over the last couple of years I have finally taken the approach to content upgrades that I always should have.
-This approach requires a view towards content and promotion of covering one topic, then purposefully gating additional content in order to incentivize a reader to subscribe to access the content.
+This approach requires a view towards content and promotion of covering one topic, then purposefully gating additional content in order to incentivize a reader to subscribe to access the desired content.

-This has always gone against my SEO-sensibilities, but there are other way to do it.
+This has always gone against my SEO sensibilities, but there are other ways to perform content upgrades.

 And that’s what we are going to talk about.